 Complex modern tax and property laws are an obstacle to the efficient transfer of family assets between generations.
 Indeed, the combination of federal and state income and death taxes can decimate family wealth.

-Pepper Hamilton LLP's Trusts and Estates Group devotes its experience, energy and creativity to counseling individuals and businesses on protecting family wealth.
+Pepper Hamilton LLP's Tax and Estates Practice Group devotes its experience, energy and creativity to counseling individuals and businesses on protecting family wealth.
 Our experienced lawyers and legal assistants concentrate exclusively in formulating and implementing creative strategies to transfer resources within, and preserve capital for, the client's family.

 WHAT WE DO